AlviseDeFaveri/appunti/SEC/Security.md

 * Server Admin: **Escaping**, prepared queries
 * DB admin: **restrict access** on tables

-*Blind Injections* are injections where the query executed does not display values back to the attacker.
-Still it gets executed, hence we can for examples **INSERT** something.
+**Blind Injections**: In a blind injection the data retrieved by the modified SQL query is not displayed back to the attacker.
+This can still be exploited: changes can be blindly executed in the database, or by using side­ effects of queries the attacker can guess the answers.

 ## XSS